FrankPfattheicher/stonehenge.Chromely/README.md

 # Sample Application using stonehenge & Chromely libraries

 ## Chromely
-Chromely adresses the problem of creating platform independent user interfaces.
+Chromely addresses the problem of creating platform independent user interfaces.

 It is a .NET/.NET Core HTML5 Chromium desktop framework.
 It is focused on building apps based on embedded Chromium (CEF) without WinForms or WPF.